v-zhuravlev/zabbix-notify/README.md

 Notify alarms from Zabbix 3.0 to Slack, HipChat and PagerDuty

 # About
 This guide provides step-by-step guide how to install and use scripts to send notifications from Zabbix to popular collaborations platforms: **HipChat**, **Slack** and Incident Management system **PagerDuty**.
-Integration is very simple: it uses REST API provided by the receiving side.
 Here is the idea in brief:
 -	install scripts on Zabbix Server
--	in HipChat, Slack or PagerDuty generate access key for zabbix
+-	in HipChat, Slack or PagerDuty generate access key for Zabbix
 -	In Zabbix setup new Media Type, Actions and assign new media type to new impersonal user
 -	Catch messages in Slack channel, HipChat room or PagerDuty Console:
 ![image](https://cloud.githubusercontent.com/assets/14870891/14309222/bc9f510e-fbe3-11e5-94ff-66a313b00874.png)
 ![image](https://cloud.githubusercontent.com/assets/14870891/14309233/c7aba6ba-fbe3-11e5-80a2-f42bc1abbb76.png)
 ![image](https://cloud.githubusercontent.com/assets/14870891/14309241/d13943e0-fbe3-11e5-8242-3292dd8a91d5.png)

-Features Include:
+## Features Include:
--	Straightforward integration using well known protocols and languages: REST API, OAuth tokens, JSON
+**All:**
+-	All configuration is done in Zabbix web-interface(no config files anywhere)
+-	UTF8 supported
+**Slack:**
+-	Color coding events depending on Trigger Status and Severity
+-	Recovery message from Zabbix will update and then delete already posted message in Slack (--mode=alarm)
+-	Recovery message from Zabbix will be posted as new message (--mode=event)
+-	JSON can be used to compose Slack messages.
+See Slack [message attachments](https://api.slack.com/docs/attachments)

+**HipChat:**
--	Color coding events depending on Trigger Status and Severity in Slack and Hipchat
+-	Color coding events depending on Trigger Status and Severity
+-	HTML or plain text can be used to format HipChat messages.

+**PagerDuty:**
 -	Recovery message from Zabbix will resolve already created incident in PagerDuty
--	All configuration is done in Zabbix web-interface
--	HTML can be used to format HipChat messages.
-Slack and PagerDuty use internal formating

 There are limitations to note as well:
 -	Slack and HipChat can reject you messages if you are sending them too often (more then 1 per second).
 It can accept short bursts but If you continue to spam - you will be blocked for one minute or so.
 So use Acton Conditions wisely to avoid event storms.